Getting Started with ESP32 using Arduino IDE - Blink LED

 Getting Started with ESP32 using Arduino IDE

-Internet has reached almost every pocket through smart phones, it is estimated that about 3.2 billion people use internet but surprisingly about 8.4 billion devices use internet.
-That is electronics devices are connected to internet more than twice of the population who use internet and it is making the things around us smarter every day.
-The major reason is the boom of Internet of things which is commonly known as IOT, it is also estimated that by the end of 2020 we will have 20.4 billion devices connected to the internet.
-So it’s time to gear up and rise up our sleeves to work with IOT projects if we want to keep up with this development, lucky for us the open source platforms like Arduino and Espressif Systems has made things a lot easy for us.
+The internet has reached almost every pocket through smartphones.
+It is estimated that approximately 3.2 billion people use the internet; however, a surprising 8.4 billion devices also utilise the internet.
+ESP32 Arduino IDE is emerging as the most popular development combination for IoT projects.
+Electronic devices are connected to the internet more than twice the population who use the internet, and it is making the things around us smarter every day.
+The major reason is the boom of the Internet of Things, which is commonly known as IoT.
+It is also estimated that by the end of 2020, we will have 20.4 billion devices connected to the internet.
+So it’s time to gear up and roll up our sleeves to work with IOT projects if we want to keep up with this development.
+I'll guide you through the complete process to connect ESP32 to Arduino IDE and start programming within 30 minutes.

-Espressif Systems launched the ESP8266-01 long back which opened doors to many hobbyists to get into the world of IOT, since then the community has been developing strongly and many products has hit the market.
-Now the launch of ESP32 Espressif has taken things to a new level.
-This tiny cheap 8$ module is a dual core 32-bit CPU with built in Wi-Fi and dual-mode Bluetooth with sufficient amount of 30 I/O pins for all basic electronics projects.
-All these features are very easy to use, since it can be programmed directly from the Arduino IDE.
-Exciting enough...
-So let’s dig deep to get started with the ESP32.
+The ESP32 WROOM-32 Arduino IDE combination offers unmatched flexibility for both beginners and professionals.
+Espressif Systems launched the ESP8266-01 long back, which opened doors to many hobbyists to get into the world of IoT.
+Since then, the community has been developing strongly, and many products have hit the market.
+Now, the launch of the ESP32 Espressif has taken things to a new level.
+This tiny, cheap 8$ module is a dual-core 32-bit CPU with built-in Wi-Fi and dual-mode Bluetooth with a sufficient amount of 30 I/O pins for all basic electronics projects.
+All these features are very easy to use, since they can be programmed directly from the Arduino IDE.
+Exciting enough.
+You'll learn how to install ESP32 in Arduino IDE, configure the development environment, and upload your first program successfully.

 • ESP32 Module